czrpb/soft-skills/accountabilityVresponsibility.md

 Accountability refers to being responsible for one's actions and decisions.
 It means being willing to explain, justify and take responsibility for the consequences of one's choices and behaviors.
 Some key aspects of accountability include:

-  * Ownership - Being willing to stand behind your actions and accept responsibility, rather than blaming others.
+  * **Ownership**: Being willing to stand behind your actions and accept responsibility, rather than blaming others.
 Not making excuses or rationalizations.
-  * Transparency - Being open and honest about your actions and motivations.
+  * **Transparency**: Being open and honest about your actions and motivations.
 Providing clear explanations when asked.
-  * Follow-through - Following through on responsibilities and commitments.
+  * **Follow-through**: Following through on responsibilities and commitments.
 Doing what you say you will do.
-  * Admitting mistakes - Acknowledging when errors or lapses in judgment occur.
+  * **Admitting mistakes**: Acknowledging when errors or lapses in judgment occur.
 Apologizing and working to correct them rather than covering them up.
-  * Learning from errors - Using mistakes as opportunities for improvement and growth rather than repeating them.
+  * **Learning from errors**: Using mistakes as opportunities for improvement and growth rather than repeating them.
 Being accountable means analyzing how things went wrong and putting in place changes.
-  * Setting an example - Holding yourself to the highest standards of integrity and ethical behavior so others see you as a role model.
+  * **Setting an example**: Holding yourself to the highest standards of integrity and ethical behavior so others see you as a role model.
 Leadership comes with accountability.
-  * Seeking feedback - Being receptive to constructive criticism and advice from others.
+  * **Seeking feedback**: Being receptive to constructive criticism and advice from others.
 Listening with an open mind.
-  * Consequences - Accepting fair penalties or sanctions for failures to uphold obligations.
+  * **Consequences**: Accepting fair penalties or sanctions for failures to uphold obligations.
 Allowing accountability to promote better future decision making.

 Overall, accountability is taking full responsibility for your words, actions and obligations.
 It's foundational to integrity, trust and leadership.